 You can start your coin collection with just $4 worth of nickels.
-This is a great project for kids who are interested in collecting, and also for adults who would like to collect coins but don't really know where to start.
+This is a great project for kids who are interested in collecting, and for adults who would like to collect coins but don't know where to start.
 This collection will be based on Jefferson nickels, probably the most overlooked of the circulating coin types.
 It's also the easiest set to complete because it has no rare dates, and Jefferson nickels are readily available at any bank or store.

 Don't be surprised to find circulating nickels that are 50 years old or more.
 Because Jefferson nickels stand up to wear well, it's not readily apparent that a given nickel is 50 or 60 years old, so the old nickels are less likely to be removed from circulation.

 - Two 40-coin rolls of circulated nickels ($2 each)

 - Dish detergent (optional)